-The culture in the Chellington Federation is one that is safe for children/young people and unsafe for adults that may pose a risk to children/young people.
+The culture at Eversholt Lower School is one that is safe for children/young people and unsafe for adults that may pose a risk to children/young people.
 There is a belief that safeguarding is the responsibility of all adults working or volunteering within the organisation and that all concerns will be reported to the DSL or Head Teacher when concerns relate to an adult.

-The school has a culture of listening to and hearing the voice of the child/young person.
+The School has a culture of listening to and hearing the voice of the child/young person.